missmatsuko/matsuko.ca/src/data/blog/stop-using-material-design-text-fields.md

 ---

 ## Preface
-I recently started working on a project built with [Google's Material Design UI Library](https://material.io/), and noticed quite a few usability and accessibility issues.
+I recently started working on a project built with [Google's Material Design UI library](https://material.io/), and noticed quite a few usability and accessibility issues.
 Most of these issues related to its form fields, particularly [its text fields](https://material.io/components/text-fields/).
 I shared some of these issues with my colleagues, and on Twitter ([Tweet 1](https://twitter.com/missmatsuko/status/1230564970800111617), [Tweet 2](https://twitter.com/missmatsuko/status/1231438167007354880)).
-Since I've discouraged the use of text fields like Material Design's many times before, I decided to make this post to share the next time it happens.
+Since I've discouraged the use of text fields like Material Design's many times before, I decided to make this post to share the next time it comes up.

 **Note: Although it is common on the web, and is in some of the images below, you should never make visible form fields without a visible label.**